ProjectLadon/MOOS-AIOrest/README.md

 * pubFrequency -- the number of times per minute to publish outgoing data.
 Defaults to 60.
 * subFrequency -- the number of times per minute to poll for incoming data.
 Defaults to same value as ```pubFrequency```.

-# Incoming and Outgoing Variables
+## Incoming and Outgoing Variables
 This is determined entirely by the publish and subscribe entries

-# Outgoing Timing and Sequencing
+## Outgoing Timing and Sequencing
-Since Adafruit.io has hard limits on how often data can be written, this module must obey them in order to work correctly.
+Since Adafruit.io has hard limits on how often data can be written, pAIOrest must obey them in order to work correctly.
 It maintains a list of outgoing variables and steps through them one by one at the speed dictated by ```pubFrequency```.
-If a variable has not been updated since the last time it was transmitted, this module will skip it until the next time it runs through the list.
+If a variable has not been updated since the last time it was transmitted, pAIOrest will skip it until the next time it runs through the list.

-# Incoming Notifications
+## Incoming Notifications
-A list of incoming variables is similarly maintained.
-The module polls for each one in turn at the frequency determined by ```subFrequency```.
+A list of incoming variables is similarly maintained. pAIOrest polls for each one in turn at the frequency determined by ```subFrequency```.